 In today’s world, the eyes and the soul are assaulted by a myriad of things, causing us to lose our focus, become scattered, and even blinded to the simple beauty around us.
 Peter Dusek is an international award-winning Canadian photographer whose toned black and white photographs give us a glimpse of this hidden beauty, a beauty hidden like a special shell amongst the pebbles on a beach.
 Inspired by the simplicity of Zen, Peter places a strong emphasis on balance and negative space and his artistic design goal is “as little as possible, as much as necessary”, giving an almost abstract quality to his intimate landscapes.
 His style embodies the Japanese design aesthetic of shibumi, which means “a quiet elegance”.
 In this simplicity can be found the tranquility and perhaps even the happiness that often eludes us.

 Peter is represented by Abbozzo Gallery in Toronto, where he had his first solo exhibition, Tranquility, in 2015.
 The exhibition sold out two and a quarter times over, with Saks Fifth Avenue acquiring two complete sets to represent Canadian Art at their new stores in Toronto.
 His work has been shown at the Affordable Art Fair in New York City by Abbozzo Gallery, alongside art from 70 international galleries.
-Peter has exhibited with the Society of Canadian Artists and the Ontario Society of Artists and his work has been shown in numerous galleries, including the John B. Aird Gallery in Toronto, the Papermill Gallery at Todmorden Mills in Rosedale, Toronto, the Etobicoke Civic Centre Gallery, and the Headwaters Arts Gallery.
+Peter has exhibited with the Society of Canadian Artists and the Ontario Society of Artists and his work has been shown in numerous galleries, including the John B. Aird Gallery in Toronto, the Papermill Gallery at Todmorden Mills in Toronto, the McMichael Canadian Art Collection, the Etobicoke Civic Centre Gallery, and the Headwaters Arts Gallery.
 Peter’s work is held in private and corporate collections throughout North America.

 Peter was elected to the Ontario Society of Artists in 2015 and the Society of Canadian Artists in 2016.
 He is also a proud member of the Rotary Club of Etobicoke, the American Society of Media Photographers (ASMP), and the Town of Mono Heritage Advisory Committee.